jjones2013/Weather-App/README.md

 # Weather-App
-This app gives you the local weather in your area.
+This app will give you the local weather in your area.